sngomane/E-commerce-Market-Expansion-Case-Study-leveraging-SQL-and-Tableau/README.md

 The following repository documents a business case study analysis carried out as part of The Data Analytics Intensive Bootcamp curriculum at WBS coding school.
 It investigates and recommends whether Eniac (a Spanish e-commerce retailer) should sign an expansion deal with Magist (a Brazilian e-commerce retailer).
 The final deliverable was a 5-minute (mock) presentation to Eniac’s CEO.
 Please find attached Final strategic recommendation_presentation for the presentation.
 ## About Eniac:
 Eniac is an online marketplace specializing in Apple-compatible accessories.
 It was founded ten years ago in Spain and has since grown and expanded to other neighbouring countries.
 Currently, it is exploring an expansion to the Brazilian market.
-The problem for Eniac is its’s lack of knowledge of the Brazilian market.
+The problem for Eniac is its lack of knowledge of the Brazilian market.
 The company doesn’t have ties with local providers, package delivery services, or customer service agencies.
 Creating these ties and knowing the market would take a lot of time, while the board of directors has requested the expansion to happen within the next year.
 Key questions for Eniac’s executive team:
 1. Eniac’s catalogue is 100% tech products and heavily based on Apple-compatible accessories.
-It is not clear that Magist is a good partner for these high-end tech products.
+It is not clear whether Magist is a good partner for these high-end tech products.
 2. Among Eniac’s efforts to have happy customers, fast deliveries are key.
 The delivery fees resulting from Magist’s deal with the public Post Office might be cheap, but at what cost?
 Are deliveries fast enough?
 ## About Magist:
 Magist is a Brazilian Software as a Service company that offers a centralized order management system to connect small and medium-sized stores with the biggest Brazilian marketplaces.
 In addition, Magist provides after-sales services such as stock and warehouse management, product shipment, and customer service related to the shipment